Human Rights Due Diligence

 Mapping human rights risks

-We have mapped human rights issues that are at risk of negative impacts due to our business activities.
-Based on the human rights due diligence process, we have identified and evaluated the actual and potential human rights impacts of these risks.
+We have mapped human rights issues that may pose a risk of negative impacts as a result of our business activities.
+We have identified the following items as human rights risks that should be prioritized for action.
+For these risks, we have identified and evaluated the actual and potential human rights impacts through our human rights due diligence process.

 For human rights risks that are actually occurring, we will work to resolve the problems by removing negative impacts and, if necessary, implement appropriate remedies for victims.
 We will also implement appropriate measures to mitigate potential risks.

-- *Since FY2022, we have renewed our assessment criteria for human rights risks.
-It is based on our general risk assessment criteria with the addition of the difficulty of remediation (the possibility of remediation in the event of human rights violations).
+Since FY2022, we have revised our assessment criteria for human rights risks to incorporate the difficulty of remediation (the possibility that a human rights violation can be remedied).

 Identification and assessment of